Most currency traders learn early on that interest rates are one of the main driving forces behind moves in the financial markets.

 This highlights an important point that not only is the interest rate important, just as important is the time period the market expects the rate advantage/disadvantage to last.
 Knowing how the rate cycle will evolve is critical to understanding moves in Forex, and to do this we use the yield curves.
 In the above example, if the market expected rate parity again after 6 months, the rise would only have been 70 pips.

 The conundrum, as shown above, is that once the rate rise is priced in, the exchange rate should actually fall over time as the interest rates converge again.
-This is what’s called uncovered interest rate parity and is due the market’s tendency to eliminate any opportunity for arbitrage.
+This is what’s called uncovered interest rate parity and is due to the market’s tendency to eliminate any opportunity for arbitrage.

 This is why carry trade destinations like the Australian Dollar overshoot and become overvalued.
 Reverse carry traders try to exploit these types of events by shorting the high-yielding currency.